kjtmckenzie/improved-gcloud-compute-list/README.md

 # improved-gcloud-compute-list

 This utility uses node.js.
 Please make sure to install that before continuing.
 This is already built into the GCP cloud shell.
+You must also install the [gcloud SDK](https://cloud.google.com/sdk/install).

 ### Installing the client library